 Only one discount per ticket.
 Subject to availability.

-Available via the London Coliseum box office only, on all performances and all price bands unless stated otherwise.
+Only one discount per ticket.
+Subject to availability.
+Available from the London Coliseum Box Office, on all performances and all price bands unless stated otherwise.

 Students / Senior Citizens / Westminster Rescard / Registered Unemployed